If you’re looking for somewhere to see stingrays in Florida then you’re in the right place.

 Alternatively, you could join this glass bottom boat tour around Key West which gives a different perspective of the ocean.

-You can join this jet ski tour in Key West which takes you through Key West’s tropical blue waterways searching for stingrays.
+And if you’re feeling adventurous then you can join this jet ski tour in Key West which takes you through Key West’s tropical blue waterways searching for stingrays.

 As well as stingrays, Key West is home to a wide variety of other marine life including sharks, dolphins, turtles, manatees, tropical fish and more.